-The Customer Value Journey is the framework we use.
+The Buyer Journey is the framework we use.
 Once you’re clear on how you guide customers through these steps and have documented that process, you can use that framework to determine your metrics.

-Exactly what metrics you choose, will depend firstly on what steps there are in your ideal client’s customer journey.
+Exactly what metrics you choose, will depend firstly on what steps there are in your ideal client’s buyer journey.